 Q: When my fellowship ends, can the Center staff help me pack up and mail packages back to my home institution?

 A: Unfortunately, the Center staff cannot help you with this.
 With approximately 10-12 visitors a year, it’s not feasible for the Center staff to assist everyone in this manner.
-However, Sue and Kim are happy to order packing supplies on your behalf and those supplies will be charged to the Center.
+However, Dawn and Kim are happy to order packing supplies on your behalf and those supplies will be charged to the Center.